jomanbeyari1/Installing-ROS-Noetic-and-ROS2-/README.md

 Set the repository as public or private, depending on your preference.

-2-Upload Files to GitHub 1.Initialize the repository locally: bash git init git remote add origin https://github.com/YOUR_USERNAME/ros-installation-guide.git and Create a README.md file and write the guide in it: bash echo "# ROS Noetic and ROS2 Humble Installation Guide" > README.md
+2-Upload Files to GitHub 1.Initialize the repository locally: bash git init git remote add origin https://github.com/YOUR_USERNAME/ros-installation-guide.git and 3-Create a README.md file and write the guide in it: bash echo "# ROS Noetic and ROS2 Humble Installation Guide" > README.md

-3-Stage and commit the files:
-bash git add . git commit -m "Added installation guide"
+4--Stage and commit the files: bash git add . git commit -m "Added installation guide"

-4-Push files to GitHub: bash git branch -M main git push -u origin main
+5-Push files to GitHub: bash git branch -M main git push -u origin main